 This is one of the endings from the third game of the series Splatterhouse.

 The Golden Ending of Mass Effect 2 has this as the result of the much vaunted Suicide Mission.
-Only if you fully upgrade the ship, gain the whole squad's loyalty, enter the final mission as soon as the crew is kidnapped, assign the mission duties perfectly, and perform the mission itself quickly.
+Only if you fully upgrade the ship, gain the majority of the squad's loyalty, enter the final mission as soon as the crew is kidnapped, assign the mission duties perfectly - if you missed any loyalties, don't use those team members -, and make sure you leave behind the right people and have enough loyalty to Hold the Line.
 This is one happy ending you will have to earn.

 At the end of Final Fantasy X-2, one of the protagonists details his plan to sacrifice his own life, and possibly that of a close comrade, to take out the Big Bad.
 At that point, Yuna decides to voice her honest opinion: "I don't like your plan.
 It sucks."
 She then goes on to explain that she's sick of winning through Heroic Sacrifice, and that this time nobody is going to die.

-Done on a smaller scale in mission three of Ace Combat 5: The Unsung War, where, after you defeat the enemies and make your way back to base, Chopper starts counting the planes, then counts them again, and ecstatically proclaims that he sees three aircraft in the air, i.e. just as many as were sent on the mission.
-Given that every time the Wardog Squadron took off before that, they always returned in smaller numbers, his joy is understandable.
-Ironically, he would be the last Wardog pilot to be killed in action half a game later.
+Done on a smaller scale in mission three of Ace Combat 5: The Unsung War, where, after you defeat the enemies and make your way back to base, Chopper starts counting the planes, then counts them again, and ecstatically proclaims that he sees three aircraft in the air, i.e. just as always returned in smaller numbers, his joy is understandable.
+Ironically, he would be the lamany as were sent on the mission.
+Given that every time the Wardog Squadron took off before that, they st Wardog pilot to be killed in action half a game later.

 the ending to Tales of Vesperia not only finds the whole party alive and well, but the final boss too.